In this review, we’ll be having a close look at the

 The last test I did is a deep cleaning test where I rubbed 100 grams of sand on medium-pile carpet to see how well a vacuum does at picking up embedded dirt.

-Lastly, we’ll look at the deep cleaning tests were I rubbed 100 grams of sand on medium pile carpet to see how well this vacuum does at picking up embedded debris.
+Lastly, we’ll look at the deep cleaning tests where I rubbed 100 grams of sand on medium pile carpet to see how well this vacuum does at picking up embedded debris.

 There are two parts to this test.
 In the first test, I left it on auto to how well the iLoop system does and it did quite well picking up 96.3% of sand.
 With the second test, I put it on max and it was able to pick up 99.3% on average from the two tests.